What Is Messaging?

 In an event-driven architecture (EDA), a message typically has a destination that separates the publisher from the subscriber.
 In the PubSub+ platform, a destination is generally a topic endpoint or a queue.
 Topic endpoints and queues are managed by event brokers.

-• Topic endpoints are used when the message is intended to be consumed by more than one subscriber.
 The following diagram illustrates event messages disseminating to multiple subscribers through a topic endpoint.

 Illustration depicting the concepts described in the surrounding text.